The Crofting Commission regulates

 • A decision letter is issued.

-Total time for case assuming no significant hold ups and that croft is already registered before reaching the decision stage = 12 -16 weeks
+Total time for case assuming no significant hold ups and that croft is already registered before reaching the decision stage aims to be within 16 weeks, however currently it may take significantly longer depending on the type of application.
+Currently a total time scale of up to 30 weeks is possible.

 This may involve one or more of the following processes in addition to that of a straightforward case.